 Choosing Your Role in Real Estate Syndication

 The roles and responsibilities associated with being a sponsor and an LP investor are dramatically different.
-Determining which role is best for you depends largely on whether you want to be an active or passive real estate investor.
+For this reason, choosing the right role in real estate investing depends on if you want to be active or passive.

-LP investors, on the other hand, are passive investors who get to enjoy the fruits of the sponsor’s labor without taking on as much personal risk or responsibility.
-Those who invest in syndication are entrusting the sponsor with their capital and then allowing the sponsor to deploy that capital efficiently and in accordance with the syndication’s business plan.
-LP investors essentially take a backseat role, with the sponsor reporting back to them on a regular basis to give an update as to how the deal is progressing.
+LP investors are passive investors who get to enjoy the fruits of the sponsor’s labor without taking on as much personal risk or responsibility.
+Those who invest in real estate syndication deals are entrusting the sponsor with their capital.
+For example, they trust the sponsor to deploy their capital efficiently and in accordance with the syndication’s business plan.

 What Are Some Ways to Split The Profit in Real Estate Syndication?